-- EA DEC Research SCS/MUSC- Notification of preliminary hearing.
-Presearch research res - EA DEC Personal MHD- Personal Information Cedated by the US service user requiring to transition from Disability Children's Residential Unit as he turned Personal Information reduced by the US.
-The Trust continues to work with an independent sector provider for a placement however there have been a number of significant challenges to achieve this - EA DEC Present MHD Update 1- Service user admitted to Dorsy Learning Disability Inpatient Ward, Bluestone Unit on evening of Present Information redeced by the USI as a place of safety as Woodlawn House was unable to provide safe and effective care.
-Service User returning to Woodlawn House on Present Information redeced by the USI
+- EA DEC Personal Information SCS/MUSC- Notification of preliminary hearing.
+Personal information admitted to CAH via Ambulance with imaging consistent with as left hemispheric stroke.
+Following further examination the deceased was blue lighted to RVH where is sadly passed away.
+The Coroner's Office has advised that a Preliminary Hearing will take place on Tuesday 23rd January at 9.30pm - EA DEC reasonal MHD- reasonal information reduced by the USI service user requiring to transition from Disability Children's Residential Unit as he turned reduced by the USI.
+The Trust continues to work with an independent sector provider for a placement however there have been a number of significant challenges to achieve this - EA DEC Personal MHD Update 1- Service user admitted to Dorsy Learning Disability Inpatient Ward, Bluestone Unit on evening of Personal Information rectangle by the USI as a place of safety as Woodlawn House was unable to provide safe and effective care.
+Service User returning to Woodlawn House on Personal Information rectangle by the USI